 I wind my way three times clockwise around the perimeter of the chedi in sun so blazingly hot it leaves my feet blistered.
 And all the time I pray for my mother.
 For her pain to lessen.
 For the cancer that has ravaged her to her very bones to slow.
 For her to find peace.

-I leave forever spiritually bound to this temple and certain that I have been heard.
+I leave emotionally spent.
+But I am forever spiritually bound to this temple and certain that I have been heard.

 I’m just a little surprised when I discover by whom.

 “You found it, didn’t you?” my mother asks when I return home a few days later, knowing I had been seeking spiritual comfort.
 I tell her of the rabbits, expecting her to laugh at my whimsy.
-But instead she names the day and the hour of my Wat Phra That Chae Haeng visit, telling me she knew when I’d found what I’d been seeking because she’d heard my wishes and, for a few fleeting moments, had felt no pain and a great sense of peace.
+But instead with a small knowing smile she names the day and the hour of my Wat Phra That Chae Haeng visit, telling me she knew when I’d found what I’d been seeking because she’d heard my wishes and, for a few fleeting moments, felt no pain and a great sense of peace.

 They say two out of three is a good result.
-But while the result was indeed miraculous, it didn’t deliver the outcome I had been seeking.
+And while the result was indeed miraculous, it didn’t deliver the outcome I sought.
 Sadly, as I was winding my way around the high, slender chedi, the cancer continued to do the same to my mother’s body.
 No amount of wishing or praying could slow its ferocity.

 Just a short shocking week after my visit to Wat Phra That Chae Haeng, my brave, beloved mother left us, taking a sizeable chunk of my heart with her.
 But I hold much comfort in that fact that even in a moment where thousands of kilometres had separated us, somehow, via a Buddhist temple filled with rabbits, my mother and I found connection, peace and love, together.